Scientific Name

 How to Grow and Care

 The three parameters, light, temperature, and watering, are closely linked: you should not change one without the other.
-Therefore, it is important to note that the balance of these three parameters determines the good or bad health of their plant.
+Therefore, it is important to note that the balance of these three parameters determines a plant's good or bad health.
 Pachypodiums need much light because they originally grow under full sun in tropical countries.
 Therefore, direct sunlight is not necessary, but the sunlight should not be shielded by natural view protection.
 A Pachypodium with low light will wither, its branches will be weak and appear "lean," and the leaves will be too big and soft.
-Over time the Pachypodium will be susceptible to disease and fungus, and the plant will eventually die.
+Over time, the Pachypodium will be susceptible to disease and fungus, and the plant will eventually die.

 See more at How to Grow and Care for Pachypodium.